leanderseige/iiif-leipzig-opendata/README.md

 * run ```nodemon src/index.js```

 * optional: edit and run ```node src/utils/warmup.js``` in order to do all the heavy image conversion upfront

+(install Linux, Apache2, Nginx, IIPServer etc. according to their documentation)

 ## Further Development